IQSS/dataverse/doc/sphinx-guides/source/developers/make-data-count.rst

 Testing Make Data Count and Dataverse
 -------------------------------------

-A developer running Counter Processor alongside Dataverse for development or testing purposes will notice that once the raw Dataverse logs have been processed, there is no straightforward way to re-test those logs same logs.
+A developer running Counter Processor alongside Dataverse for development or testing purposes will notice that once the raw Dataverse logs have been processed, there is no straightforward way to re-test those same logs.

 The first thing to fix is to clear two files from Counter Processor ...